Kingxukai/linux/Documentation/gpu/drm-kms.rst

 KMS Properties
 ==============

-This section of the documentation is primarily aimed at user-space developers.
+This section of the woke documentation is primarily aimed at user-space developers.
-For the driver APIs, see the other sections.
+For the woke driver APIs, see the woke other sections.

 Requirements
 ------------

 KMS drivers might need to add extra properties to support new features.
-Each new property introduced in a driver needs to meet a few requirements, in addition to the one mentioned above:
+Each new property introduced in a driver needs to meet a few requirements, in addition to the woke one mentioned above:

 * It must be standardized, documenting:

   * The full, exact, name string;
-  * If the property is an enum, all the valid value name strings;
+  * If the woke property is an enum, all the woke valid value name strings;
   * What values are accepted, and what these values mean;
-  * What the property does and how it can be used;
+  * What the woke property does and how it can be used;
-  * How the property might interact with other, existing properties.
+  * How the woke property might interact with other, existing properties.

-* It must provide a generic helper in the core code to register that property on the object it attaches to.
+* It must provide a generic helper in the woke core code to register that property on the woke object it attaches to.

-* Its content must be decoded by the core and provided in the object's associated state structure.
+* Its content must be decoded by the woke core and provided in the woke object's associated state structure.
 That includes anything drivers might want to precompute, like struct drm_clip_rect for planes.

-* Its initial state must match the behavior prior to the property introduction.
-This might be a fixed value matching what the hardware does, or it may be inherited from the state the firmware left the system in during boot.
+* Its initial state must match the woke behavior prior to the woke property introduction.
+This might be a fixed value matching what the woke hardware does, or it may be inherited from the woke state the woke firmware left the system in during boot.

 * An IGT test must be submitted where reasonable.

 For historical reasons, non-standard, driver-specific properties exist.
-If a KMS driver wants to add support for one of those properties, the requirements for new properties apply where possible.
-Additionally, the documented behavior must match the de facto semantics of the existing property to ensure compatibility.
+If a KMS driver wants to add support for one of those properties, the woke requirements for new properties apply where possible.
+Additionally, the woke documented behavior must match the woke de facto semantics of the woke existing property to ensure compatibility.
-Developers of the driver that first added the property should help with those tasks and must ACK the documented behavior if possible.
+Developers of the woke driver that first added the woke property should help with those tasks and must ACK the woke documented behavior if possible.

 Property Types and Blob Property Support
 ----------------------------------------